5 Reasons You Should Upgrade to Drupal 8 Now

 Faster, Better Performance

-To additionally increase website speed and decrease load time, Drupal 8 also enables caching for faster web page rendering.
+Drupal 8 also enables caching for faster web page rendering.
 It uses the BigPipe technique to first show the “static” contents of the webpage, or content that should be visible to everyone, before displaying the “dynamic” or personalized content.
 Without waiting on the user’s personalized content to load at the same time as the static content, the speed of the website can dramatically improve.
 The BigPipe technique quickly renders the web page in two stages: immediately displaying the static content with temporary placeholders for the dynamic content that takes time to load.
 Within seconds, the personalized content will fill into these placeholder spaces before the user’s eyes.

 Drupal 8 also introduces Symfony as a structured but flexible web development framework within its content management system.
 Boasting fast website speeds, Symfony efficiently reuses web components that would otherwise take time to develop, in order to improve site performance.